 The University of Maine has its own police department.
 University of Maine police officers also partner with our Residence Life staff to provide deeded officers to each residential area.
 Through this program we hope to build relationships between the students and police officers so that students feel comfortable approaching an officer if and when they are in need.

 Concerns about security, safety or suspicious behavior can be reported anonymously via our Campus Eyes website, or by calling the University of Maine Police Department dispatch at 581-4040 and asking to make an anonymous report.

 The University of Maine has an emergency alert system that sends notifications out to the community via the FirstClass email system, as well as via text message.
 Parents of University of Maine students are encouraged to sign-up for these notifications via our UMaine.txt website.

-Each residence hall provides multiple spaces for students to gather, both for social and academic activities.
 The majority of the floors in our residence halls have their own study lounge, which provides space for students to study individually or as a group.